 NC State is a member of the National Association of State Universities and Land-Grant Colleges.
-It is also a member of the American Council on Education, the College Entrance Examination Board, the

-Council of Graduate Schools, the National Commission on Accrediting and the Southern Association of Colleges and Schools.
+It is also a member of the American Council on Education, the College Entrance Examination Board, the Council of Graduate Schools, the National Commission on Accrediting and the Southern Association of Colleges and Schools.

-NC State is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the associate, baccalaureate, master's and doctoral degrees.
-Numerous professional fields are also accredited by national accrediting agencies.
+NC State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate's, baccalaureate, Master's, and doctoral degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of NC State University.